Ten Years of the National Safe and Healthy Housing Coalition: A History and Celebration

-*Due to their quantity and the fact that many are private citizens, we won’t name the coalitions’s individual members in this blog, but so many have contributed their time, ideas, and signatures to the National Safe and Healthy Housing Coalition’s advocacy efforts that we would be remiss if we did not thank them specifically.
+*Due to their quantity and the fact that many are private citizens, we won’t name the coalition’s individual members in this blog, but so many have contributed their time, ideas, and signatures to the National Safe and Healthy Housing Coalition’s advocacy efforts that we would be remiss if we did not thank them specifically.

 Special thanks to Jane Malone for her insights.